-I don’t know about you, but I don’t use a lot of poultry seasoning – I may add just a smidge to a dish now and then throughout the year, but I always use it in my Classic Midwestern Thanksgiving Stuffing.
+I don’t know about you, but I don’t use a lot of poultry seasoning – I may add just a smidge to a dish now and then throughout the year, but I always need it around the holidays, especially in my Classic Midwestern Thanksgiving Stuffing.
 Two teaspoons, every year.
 I really don’t want to buy a whole container and have it sit, taking up room in my spice cupboard.
 So I did a bit of investigating and came up with this post on Poultry Seasoning – Make Your Own.

 I thought I’d share what I’ve learned so everyone can pick and choose for a homemade blend.
 You can go with a classic or have the options to sally forth and create a “house” blend.
 Write it down, so your kids don’t ever have to hear, “Good stuffing; almost as good as Mom’s” or “It’s almost right, but something’s missing!”
 And believe me, they’ll be hearing that long after you’re gone if your family is into sharing and cherishing family recipes.

 For years, poultry seasoning followed a pretty standard formula, one that appeared in very early cookbooks and should be pretty familiar to those who favor Schilling.
 Not surprisingly, early records of Poultry Seasoning seems to be tied to the Baltimore area, an area home to some of the earliest published cookbook authors.
 Ingredients: rubbed sage, marjoram, thyme, nutmeg, and black pepper.